GoodbyteCo/Midnight-Train/games/_posts/2020-08-07-midnight-train.md

 number: 1
 title: Midnight Train
 author: Jack Guinane, Quinn Pollock
-short: Midnight Train is a framework for fluidly moving between game systems within a single narrative.
+short: A framework for fluidly moving between game systems within a single narrative

-shape: box
-shift: -20%
-rotate: 0deg
 ---

 There is an endless sea of TTRPG one-shots, rulesets, systems, and simply not enough time to try them all.
 To cut down on the time to set up, create a character, introduce the group, and begin a story, *Midnight Train* links different one-shots together into a longer, continuous game.
 It does so by providing two things: a narrative framing device and a set of accompanying mechanics.